LaibahSA/fintech-starter-kit/README.md

 ### 4.1.
 Heroku

-To learn more about Heroku, refer to their [documentation](https://devcenter.heroku.com/categories/reference) and [getting started guides](https://devcenter.heroku.com/articles/getting-started-with-nodejs).
+To learn more about Heroku, refer to their [documentation](https://devcenter.heroku.com/categories/reference).

+Heroku also has support for 3rd party databases through it's [addon catalogue](https://elements.heroku.com/addons).
+The NodeJS [getting started guide](https://devcenter.heroku.com/articles/getting-started-with-nodejs) will take you through a tutorial to connect to a Postgres database.

 ### 4.2.
 Bootstrap 4 - UI Framework